Jaycelab/Jaycelab/README.md

 - table layout in mobile view***
 - update project description summary
 - check for duplicate , unclosed tags
+- create row branch to display all projects to rows for comparison

 *******************************
 -->